polar-app/polar-app/packages/polar-site2/content/blog/2021-06-10-Polar-Senior-Frontend-Engineer.md

 ## Our culture

-We are a remote-first startup.
-We initially founded the startup in SF but moved fully remote in late 2019.
-At Polar, we're building a culture of mutual trust, openness, and strong ownership by each individual.

 We are still a small team and you are one of our very first hires.
-This means, you joining us is a crucial decision.
-Based on our previous startup experience, we have a very clear idea what kind of startup we want to build.
-We want to make sure that this vision is in line with your ideal work place.
+This means, you joining us will make a huge impact.
+We want to make sure that this vision is in line with what you’re looking for.

-In addition, we are looking to hire for the long-term.
-We are only interested in candidates who share our passion for education, our vision of democratizing education, and how we can get there as a team.
+We are also looking to hire for the long-term.
+Our ideal candidate will share our interest in candidates who share our passion for education, our vision of democratizing education, and how we can get there as a team.

-We strongly respect your work life balance but we are looking for someone who is passionate about the product and role, not just another 9-5 job.
+We strongly respect your work life balance and we are looking for someone who is passionate about the product and role, not just another 9-5 job.
 We want someone whose incentives are aligned with ours and who is as passionate about building an early stage startup as we are.
-We are funded right now and plan to raise a round next year.

 # Role requirements